lammps/lammps/doc/src/pair_mliap.rst

 The *model* keyword is followed by a model style, currently limited to either *linear* or *quadratic*.
-In both cases, this is followed by a single argument specifying the model filename containing the linear or quadratic coefficients for a set of elements.
+In both cases, this is followed by a single argument specifying the model filename containing the parameters for a set of elements.
 The model filename usually ends in the *.mliap.model* extension.
-It may contain coefficients for many elements.
+It may contain parameters for many elements.
 The only requirement is that it contain at least those element names appearing in the *pair_coeff* command.